Onurtag/TSolidBackground/README.md

 # **TSolidBackground**

-TSolidBackground allows you to immerse in a window completely by creating a solid background and hiding window borders.
+TSolidBackground allows you to immerse in a window completely by creating a solid overlay over the window borders and around the window.
 In a different saying, it tries to mimic fullscreen for any window without resizing it.

-At first I made TSolidBackground to stop distracting myself when playing VNs and later added more features that were useful for me.
+At first, I made TSolidBackground to prevent myself from getting distracted while playing VNs and later added more features that were useful for me.

 **Default Hotkeys:** (All hotkeys and many more options can be changed in the .ini)